benmvp/slides/2019/svcc/react-eco.md

   * You don't need to be overwhelmed and try to learn at once
   * Get good at one thing and build on it
 - **Conference:** Inviting me to share my knowledge/experience with y'all
-  * **Danny, Todd & the rest of the crew**
-  * Organizing such a great conference
-  * I love the tracks so you can focus or dabble in something new
-  * _Applause_
-- **YOU!** For being such an engaged audience after lunch
+- **YOU!** For being such an engaged audience right before lunch
-  * There were also 24 other talks going and you chose to _stay_ here
-  * If you've got questions, feel free to find me during the conference
+  * If you've got questions, feel free to find me afterwards
   * But if you're introverted or miss the opportunity, ping me in Twitter or my AMA
 - Thank you so much and enjoy the rest of the conference!